pilosophos/pilosophos-site-v1/poetry-scraps.md

 ### Demon, Demon
 demon, demon
 you've been knocking at my door
-I cannot take my eyes off you
+I dare not take my eyes off you
 or you'll shake me to my core

 demon, demon